reiryuki/ZRAM-Swap-Configurator-Magisk-Module/README.md

 # Disk Info Magisk Module

 ## Descriptions
-- Bypass security restrictions of Disk Info app
+- Bypass security restrictions of Disk Info app, so we don't need to turn our device to Permissive state to use a complete working of Disk Info app.

 ## Requirements
 - Android 4 until 12